2025 TCU Horned Frogs football team

-The 2025 TCU Horned Frogs football team represent Texas Christian University (TCU) during the 2025 NCAA Division I FBS football season.
-The Horned Frogs play their home games at Amon G. Carter Stadium located in Fort Worth, Texas, and compete as members of the Big 12 Conference.
-They are led by fourth-year head coach Sonny Dykes.
+The 2025 TCU Horned Frogs football team represented Texas Christian University (TCU) during the 2025 NCAA Division I FBS football season.
+The Horned Frogs played their home games at Amon G. Carter Stadium located in Fort Worth, Texas, and competed as members of the Big 12 Conference.
+They were led by fourth-year head coach Sonny Dykes.

+The TCU Horned Frogs drew an average home attendance of 43,319, the 52nd-highest of all college football teams.